hanynour122/Medical-Insurance-Claims-Analysis-Real-Time-Dynamic-Model/README.md

 # Tools & Technologies Used:

-Power BI: For data visualization, creating dashboards, and interactive reports.
+* Power BI *: For data visualization, creating dashboards, and interactive reports.
 DAX: To create dynamic calculations and measures for cost comparisons, percentages, and identifying trends.
 Excel: For initial data cleaning and preprocessing before importing to Power BI.
 Key Insights: